HundrED Q & A

 Why was HundrED founded?

-Why do schools need to change?
+Why does education need to change?

 Do you focus on all education?